ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/09-dijkstras-algorithm.md

 shortest-paths problem.
 The goal is to find the cheapest way for one computer to broadcast a message to all other computers on the network.
-The network can be modeled by a graph with edge weights indicating time or cost to send a message to a neighboring computer.
+The network can be modeled by a graph with edge weights indicating time or cost to send a message to a neighbouring computer.
 -->

 As mentioned in the previous section,